Radio Broadcast: ''The Road to Recovery' (1938)' by Laurie Robins

 Michele Horrigan is Founder and Curator of Askeaton Contemporary Arts.
 She has held solo exhibitions, Where Does The Law Stand With Leprechauns?, at The LAB, Dublin (2018), and Stigma Damages, Occupy Space, Limerick (2014).
 Catriona Leahy’s work has recently been exhibited at Sirius Arts Centre, Cobh (2020), CCA, Derry (2019), 3rd Triennial Exhibition of Contemporary Art, St. Niklass, Belgium (2016), Rijksmuseum Twenthe, Enschede, The Netherlands (2015).
 Laurie Robins held a solo exhibition, ‘FREE TRADE OR ELSE’*, at South London Gallery (2019), and his work has been shown at Transmediale, Berlin (2019), Whitney Independent Study Studio Program, EFA Project Space, New York (2017).
 Libita Sibungu’s solo exhibition, Quantum Ghost, was shown at Spike Island, Bristol, and Gasworks, London (both 2019).

-Agitation Co-op was scheduled to open at TBG+S on July 16, and will now open in December 2020.
+Agitation Co-op was scheduled to open at TBG+S on July 16, and will now open in early 2021 (dates TBC).
 To mark the original opening date, Temple Bar Gallery + Studios is pleased to present a new work, 'The Road to Recovery' (1938), by exhibiting artist Laurie Robins.
 The artwork comprises a new recording of William F. Dunne’s radio broadcast ‘The Road to Recovery, Security, Democracy and Peace’ (1938), read by Julie Crowley and recorded in the Carpenters Union Hall, Butte, Montana in June 2020.
 Find out more about 'The Road to Recovery' (1938) here.